Loki1920/Gmail-Automation-Agent/README.md

 -   **Automated Email Analysis:** The system fetches unread emails from your Gmail inbox for processing.
 -   **Intelligent Filtering:** An "Analyst" agent uses AI to analyze email snippets and senders to identify which messages are important and which are not.
--   **Automatic Organization:** A "Specialist" agent takes the list of important emails and moves them to a custom Gmail label (e.g., `IMPORTANT_EMAILS`), cleaning up your main inbox.
+-   **Automatic Organization:** A "Specialist" agent takes the list of non-important emails and moves them to a custom Gmail label (e.g., `From Marketing Lists`), cleaning up your main inbox.
 -   **Secure Gmail Integration:** Utilizes the official Google Gmail API with OAuth 2.0 for secure and authorized access to your account.

 ---